Cosmicoppai/hana/Readme.md

 ## Requirements

-* If you don't want to install dependencies on your machine skip to [Installation using Docker](#Installation using Docker)
+* If you don't want to install dependencies on your machine skip to [Installation using Docker](#installation-using-docker).

 Install [Golang](https://go.dev/doc/install)